 Merely telling your family or friends your medical wishes doesn’t work.
 Doctors are not obligated to take your family or friend’s word about what you want for your medical care.
 Without legal instructions, medical professionals will stick to the treatment protocols of the medical community.
 That may not sound so bad, but depending upon what medical issue you are having, you may not want their go-to procedures.

 This makes reason number three for why you need an advance medical directive: your spoken wishes do not hold authority.
 Only a legal document holds authority.

 As you look to the future, we encourage you to create a holistic plan for how you want to live as you get older.
 Aging presents many new opportunities and challenges, and you will need a plan that ensures you and your loved ones will be cared for.
 That plan must include what type of medical treatment you want and who will oversee carrying out your wishes if you become unable to make decisions.

 This is the fourth reason why you need an advance medical directive: it is part of the overall plan you need as you age.

 From “Why Do I Need an Advance Medical Directive?” to “How do I Write One?”

 Now that you know why you need an advance medical directive how do you write one?

 To be valid in Virginia, your advance medical directive must be signed in writing, signed by you, and signed in the presence of two witnesses.
-It’s not overly complicated, but it does need to be done right.
-We recommend you work with an attorney who specializes in this area of the law to draft your advance medical directive; that way you can be 100% sure it will work when you need it.
+It’s not overly complicated, but it does need to be done right in order to be legally binding.
+We recommend you work with an experienced attorney to be sure your advance medical directive will work when you need it.